HamzaBaniata/BlockChainValidation/README.md

 2-change the number of transactions per block (at line '88' OR line '118').

 3-change the number of blocks evaluated (at line '89' OR line '119)'.

+4- change the number of validators (at line '89')

+5- change the total number of network nodes (at line '90')